suchipi/hex-engine/packages/website/docs/api-2d.md

 `divideYMutate(amount: number): this`

-Mutate this Point by dividing its y value by the specified value.
+Mutate this Vector by dividing its y value by the specified value.

 ##### equals

 > Available since version: 0.0.0

-`equals(other: Point): boolean`
+`equals(other: Vector): boolean`

-Check if this Point and another Point have the same x and y values.
+Check if this Vector and another Vector have the same x and y values.

 ##### distanceTo

 > Available since version: 0.0.0

-`distanceTo(other: Point): number`
+`distanceTo(other: Vector): number`

-Measure the distance between this Point and another Point.
+Measure the distance between this Vector and another Vector.

 ##### round

 > Available since version: 0.0.0

-`round(): Point`
+`round(): Vector`

-Return a new Point that is the same as this Point, but with its x and y values rounded to the nearest integer.
+Return a new Vector that is the same as this Vector, but with its x and y values rounded to the nearest integer.

 ##### roundMutate